-If the business does enter a formal insolvency process, the transactions that have taken place will be scrutinised.
+If the business does enter a formal insolvency process, using insolvency law, transactions at an undervalue insolvency act 1986, the transactions that have taken place will be scrutinised.
 If any assets are found to have been sold at undervalue, the court can order the transaction to be set aside.
 The directors can also be held personally liable and ordered to make a financial contribution to the company.

 Example, if a company is insolvent and a director sells a company property to a family member for a less-than-market rate, it could result in personal liability for the amount missing.